Return to "WRTI - The Old Gang" Site | Return to Jerry Klein's Annex

 Return to WRTI Memorabilia Page

-Thanks to the magic of the World Wide Web and something called Real Audio®, we're able to bring you, right here on your computer, some of the actual sounds from the "Golden Age" of WRTI (before all-jazz).
+Thanks to the magic of the Internet, we're able to bring you, right here on your computer, some of the actual sounds from the "Golden Age" of WRTI (before all-jazz).
 We also have some (relatively) recent sound clips, from the 40th Anniversary broadcast on July 10, 1993, as well as from the ceremony commemorating the 50th anniversary of the dedication of the Thomas Hall radio studios, on January 21, 1998.
 Plus, the special 1998 Reunion Production of Playhouse 90.1 -- QUESTING FOR CAMELOT.

 All clips are from my own collection, unless otherwise noted.
 On this page you will find an assortment of miscellaneous clips, plus links to several separate pages with more clips.
 Enjoy!